top of page

 Minimum number of students: 1

-Class Descriptions: Students will learn how to operate their sewing machine comfortably, reading instructions, learn about different fabrics, apply Math to projects, Fun, etc.
+Class Descriptions: Students will learn how to better operate their sewing machine comfortably, reading instructions, learn about different fabrics, apply Math to projects, Fun, etc.

 Description of homework activities: There will be times they need to sew at home.